ignaspakamore/dmf_hydrolysis/README.md

 ### data/

-* Contains data from distinkt ChemSPX runs (Batches).
+* Contains data from distinct ChemSPX sampling runs (Batches).
 * Data used for ML training.
-* Corected data using converter notebooks.

 ### ML/